The perfect sauce to top your big ol’ slice of apple pie is this crème anglaise. Where I grew up, it’s known as custard and is absolutely addictive.

 What is it?

-Crème anglaise is a silky and creamy sweet vanilla sauce used as an accompaniment to pies and puddings.
-It’s lovely served over my apple crumble (see above).
+Crème anglaise is a french custard sauce.
+This sweet vanilla sauce has a silky and creamy texture and is used as an accompaniment to pies and puddings.
+It literally translates to English cream and is lovely served over cobblers and apple crumble (see above).

 Right now though, I’m making it from scratch.